Grit (TV network): History

 Grit was announced by Katz Broadcasting along with a sister network Escape on April 3, 2014, with a formal launch scheduled for that summer with initial affiliates announced at this time being Univision Communications owned stations.
-On August 11, 2014, Katz announced that the two networks would launch simultaneously on August 18.
-Grit launched at Noon Eastern Time on that date, with the 1952 film High Noon as the network's inaugural broadcast, leading off a week-long festival of John Wayne films.
+On August 11, 2014, Katz announced that the two networks would launch simultaneously on August 18, 2014.
+Grit launched at noon Eastern Time on that date, with the 1952 film High Noon as the network's inaugural broadcast, leading off a week-long festival of John Wayne films.

 Katz estimated, based on direct response advertising business by September 2015, the network had over 250,000 prime time viewer and available in 91 million homes and 81% of the country.
 At that time, Grit along with its sister network, Escape, were signing up for national ratings from Nielsen.
 Previously handling the network's direct response advertising, Marathon Ventures would continue after the change over with advertising and sponsorship sales.

-Following Scripps' acquisition of Ion Media on January 7, 2021, a previous agreement for the network to air on the subchannels of Univision Communications-owned-and-operated stations, was nullified.
+Following Scripps's acquisition of Ion Media on January 7, 2021, a previous agreement for the network to air on the subchannels of Univision Communications-owned-and-operated stations, was nullified.
 The network then moved to the stations of Ion Media and Inyo Broadcast Holdings (which acquired stations Scripps could not) as a subchannel, doing so by March 1, 2021 replacing the Ion Plus, Shop Ion and Qubo channels.

 Programming

-Grit's program schedule features westerns such as Death Valley Days, Laramie, The Life and Legend of Wyatt Earp, and Tales of Wells Fargo, along with various western films.
+Grit's program schedule features Westerns such as Death Valley Days, Laramie, The Life and Legend of Wyatt Earp, The Lone Ranger, Zorro and Tales of Wells Fargo, along with various Western films.

 Katz Broadcasting president and CEO Jonathan Katz based the demographic-targeted concept of Escape and Grit after Bounce TV, a network Katz co-founded with Martin Luther King III and Andrew Young in 2011 that is targeted at African-American audiences.
 Katz stated Grit and Escape are "the country’s first ever male-centric and female-centric broadcast networks," featuring different programming from other classic television multicast networks that Katz referred to as "generic brands with generic names, created by studios to serve the studios."

 Movies

 Grit's program schedule features an extensive library of films through multi-year program licensing agreements with several major film studios: Warner Bros.
 Pictures, Universal Pictures, Paramount Pictures, Sony Pictures Entertainment, Shout!
-Factory, and Walt Disney Studios Motion Pictures (including 20th Century Studios titles).
+Factory, and Walt Disney Studios Motion Pictures (including 20th Century Fox titles).